Belhaven Hill School was founded as an educational charity.

 The Board of Governors recognises that the cost of a Belhaven education is not limited to school fees.

-An application for assistance from the Eagle Fund should be made directly to the Headmaster, who has absolute discretion, to the extent that the annual Fund allows, as to any offers of help and the amount to be given in each case.
+An application in writing for assistance from the Eagle Fund should be made, in advance of expenses being incurred, directly to the Headmaster, who has absolute discretion (to the extent that the annual Fund allows) as to any offers of help and the amount to be given in each case.

 IAPS Schools Access Scheme